Rivers State

 The economy of Rivers State is dominated by the state's booming petroleum industry.
 Although the rise of the oil industry has led to increased revenue for the state government, mismanagement and corruption have prevented the state from rapid development and meaningfully tackling poverty.

-During the 2000s, Rivers State saw a rise in the number of cult killings committed within the state.
-In 2019, Governor Ezenwo Nyesom Wike declared Rivers State to be a Christian state because it is made up of 90% Christians and 10% orthodox with few practicing Islam unconventionally.
+Rivers State is considered one of the fastest-growing states in terms of modern infrastructure and urbanization in the country.

 History

 Territory and status

 Rivers State, named after the many rivers that border its territory, was part of the Oil Rivers Protectorate from 1885 till 1893 when it became part of the Niger Coast Protectorate.
 In 1900, the region was merged with the chartered territories of the Royal Niger Company to form the colony of Southern Nigeria.
 The state was formed in 1967 with the split of the Eastern Region of Nigeria.
 In 1996 the state lost territory to form Bayelsa State.